 We use gpt-4o as the LLM, so export your OPENAI_API_KEY.
 You can get one from OpenAI if needed.

-If you’d like to use the research assistant, export your EXA_API_KEY.
+If you’d like to use the research agent, export your EXA_API_KEY.
 You can get one from here if needed.

 Run LLM OS